biocorecrg/C4LWG-2018/README.md

 * If you experience problems executing the generated image, e.g., ```ERROR  : No valid /bin/sh in container```, try to change your umask (e. g., ```umask 000```) [Ref](https://github.com/singularityware/singularity/issues/1079)

+#### Generating a Singularity image from a Singularity recipe

+There are other ways to generate Singularity images from other [recipe approaches](http://singularity.lbl.gov/docs-recipes).
+As a example, using [Debootstrap](http://singularity.lbl.gov/build-debootstrap) (being root is required in [these cases](http://singularity.lbl.gov/docs-build-container))

+    singularity build c4lwg-2018.xenial.simg Singularity.xenial

 ## Nextflow usage